yanglab-emory/yanglab-emory.github.io/index.md

 ### PI - Background

 I obtained my PhD in Statistics (2014) in the Statistics Department at Rice University, Houston, TX.
-My PhD work was about developing nonparametric Bayesian model for functional data analysis.
+My PhD work was about developing scalable nonparametric Bayesian model for functional data analysis.
 After my graduation, I started working on Statistical Genetics as a Postdoctoral Fellow (2014-2017) in the group of
 Goncalo Abecasis in the Biostatistics Department at the University of Michigan, Ann Arbor.
 Since my postdoc training, I have been very interested in utilizing statistical tools and computational efficient algorithms for genomics data analysis.

 ### Office Location -- Whitehead Biomedical Research Building